Photo: Debbie Wolfe for Bob Vila

-Cordless tool technology has made quantum leaps into outdoor power equipment territory that has been, until recently, totally dominated by gasoline-powered tools like string trimmers, lawn mowers, leaf blowers, and battery-powered chainsaws, the subject of this hands-on review.
+Cordless tool technology has made quantum leaps into outdoor power equipment territory that has been, until recently, totally dominated by gasoline-powered tools.

 Battery chainsaws use lithium-ion batteries as a power source.
 Unlike their predecessors, which required up to 12 hours to recharge, lithium-ion batteries produce more power, can recharge in as little as 1 hour, and they’re lighter to boot.
 With multiple lithium-ion batteries, it’s easy to keep the woodcutting going by simply rotating batteries.

-When shopping for a battery-powered chainsaw, there are a few things to look out for that will help determine how often it needs a recharge.
+When shopping for a battery-powered chainsaw, there are a few things to look out for that can help you determine how often it needs a recharge.
 To rate how powerful they are, batteries use voltage.
-Some chainsaws use multiple 18-volt batteries, while others use single 20-volt batteries.
-High-end battery chainsaws use 40-volt and even 80-volt batteries.
+Some cordless chainsaws use multiple 18V batteries, while others use single 20V batteries.
+High-end battery chainsaws use 40V and even 80V batteries.

-The higher-voltage saws with bigger bars and batteries can process more timber, have chain speeds (which refers to how quickly the chain moves around the bar) nearing that of gas-powered saws, and can—with multiple batteries—handle bigger jobs like downed trees whose diameters don’t exceed their bar lengths.
+The higher-voltage saws with bigger bars and batteries can process more timber and have chain speeds (which refers to how quickly the chain moves around the bar) nearing that of gas-powered saws.
+Plus, they can—with multiple batteries—handle bigger jobs like downed trees whose diameters don’t exceed their bar lengths.
 However, if there is a need to dismantle a downed 80-foot oak or black walnut tree, it isn’t the place for a battery-operated saw.
 While many of the saws in this test delivered near-gas power, they didn’t deliver it for long—and some didn’t even come close.

 Battery chainsaws use standard motors or brushless motors.
 As is the case with the motors in other cordless power tools, brushless motors are more efficient because they create less friction.
 This equates to a longer runtime before the battery needs recharging; less friction also means better motor power.
 A brushless chainsaw is typically about 85 to 90 percent efficient, whereas one with a brushed motor is around 75 to 80 percent efficient.

 Matching the uses to power needs can help ensure that using the saw is productive and enjoyable.
-Choosing an underpowered saw for cutting up dense hardwood logs will surely frustrate as it bogs down and overheats.
+Choosing an underpowered saw for cutting up dense hardwood logs will surely frustrate you as it will bog down and overheat.
 Conversely, using a heavy-duty saw for limbing a fruit tree might be hard on your back due to its increased weight.